samuelweiler/bulk-rr/README.md

    Numeric Ranges are either decimal or hexadecimal as determined by conditions of query.

-  If query type is "A" ranges are set to decimal.
+   o  If query type is "A" ranges are set to decimal.

-  If query type is "AAAA" ranges are set to hexadecimal.
+   o  If query type is "AAAA" ranges are set to hexadecimal.

-  If query type is PTR or CNAME the RR owner is used to determine decimal or hexadecimal.
+   o  If query type is PTR or CNAME the RR owner is used to determine
+      decimal or hexadecimal.

-     If RR owner ends in ".ip6.arpa." ranges are set to hexadecimal.
+   ** If RR owner ends in ".ip6.arpa.", ranges are set to hexadecimal.

-     If RR owner does _not_ end in ".ip6.arpa." ranges are set to decimal.
+   ** If RR owner does not end in ".ip6.arpa.", ranges are set to decimal.

    The square bracket characters, "[" and "]", are reserved to enclose a range specification and MUST NOT appear anywhere outside of a range